Julius Caesar (miniseries): Plot

-When Cornelia dies from her illness, Caesar swears at her funeral that he will make Rome a better place.
+When Cornelia dies from her illness, Caesar swears at her funeral that he will become the great man she wished him to be.
 Around this time the same pirates who held him captive cut off the grain supply.
-The senate send Pompey to deal with the problem after Caesar convinced them that he will not take the city with his army like Sulla did.
-Several years later Pompey returns to Rome and Caesar has achieved the consulship.
-On the day of Pompey's triumph Julia, Portia and Marcus decide to go and Portia insists on dragging Brutus along with them.
-At the triumph, Caesar has another seizure but is aided by Calpurnia, daughter of a wealthy man in Rome.
-At Pompey's welcome home party, while Pompey gets on well with Julia, Caesar notices Calpurnia who he doesn't remember from their encounter before.
+The Senate send Pompey to deal with the problem after Caesar convinces them that he will not take the city with his army like Sulla did.
+Several years later, a victorious Pompey returns to Rome and learns that Caesar has been elected consul.
+On the day of Pompey's triumph, Julia, Portia and Marcus decide to go and Portia insists on dragging Brutus along with them.
+At the triumph, Caesar has another seizure but manages to hide his condition with the help of Calpurnia.
+At Pompey's welcoming party, while Pompey gets on well with Julia, Caesar notices Calpurnia who he doesn't remember from their encounter before.

-Caesar swears to his mother that he will make a name for himself.
-Julia realizes that her father needs an alliance and offers to marry Pompey in order to obtain his legions.
-Pompey agrees and he marries Julia.
-In marrying her, he agrees to allow Caesar to take his legions to Gaul, despite the fact that the senate wished to send Cassius.
+Caesar tells his mother that he intends to follow Pompey's example and gain recognition through military service.
+Julia offers to help her father by marrying Pompey, thus binding the two men in alliance and compelling Pompey to give his new son-in-law control of his legions and logistics network.
+Despite his growing wariness towards Caesar's ambitions, Pompey permits Caesar to lead his forces in the conquest of Gaul.
 Calpurnia tells Caesar that she knows about his "falling sickness" and he confesses that it shames him.
 Before he goes to Gaul, Caesar marries Calpurnia and the two of them remain in contact through letters.

 While sacking a town in Gaul, Caesar comes across a strong-willed warrior who refuses to give in to the Romans attacking his home.
 He tells Caesar his name is Vercingetorix.
-Caesar asks him why he is willing to die for something that will be destroyed no matter what, and the warrior replies "because it is mine".
-Admiring his strength of will, Caesar lets him go, giving him a horse.
-However, later on, the same warrior chief summons a huge army to fight Caesar's legions at the Battle of Alesia.
-Outnumbered and surrounded, Caesar's army nevertheless emerges victorious.
+Caesar asks him why he is willing to die for something that will be destroyed no matter what, and the warrior replies, "because it is mine".
+Admiring his strength of will, Caesar gives him his finest horse and his freedom.
+However, Vercingetorix then leads a great army of Gauls against Caesar at the Battle of Alesia.
+Outnumbered and surrounded, Caesar's army nevertheless emerges victorious through his capable leadership.